My student loans were just paid in full. Will this improve my credit score?

 Student loans, along with home mortgages and auto loans, are considered installment loans.
-An installment loan generally has a starting balance that's repaid over time with a fixed number of payments.
-Paying off student loans or any other installment loans will reflect positively in your credit report, especially if they were always paid on time.
+An installment loan generally has a starting balance that's repaid over time with a fixed number of payments and a fixed monthly payment amount.
+Lenders view paying off student loans or any other installment loans positively, especially if they were always paid on time.

 And while it's always good to pay off your debts, paying off an installment loan can sometimes result in an initial dip in credit scores.
 Since that account is now closed and no longer active, its on-time payment history won't contribute as heavily to your scores.
 The good news is that the decline is usually temporary.
 As long as you are using your other credit accounts responsibly and making all your payments on time, your scores should bounce back up within a month or two.

 A paid-off loan shows lenders that you can be trusted to repay your debts, which is always a good thing.
 No longer owing that debt also means you have more disposable income, which can help you qualify for new credit in the future.
 While income information is not part of your credit report, how your debt obligations compare with your income is something lenders may look at during the credit approval process.